notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 Additionally, we can execute our queries directly inside the playground.
 Try out the autocomplete feature of the playground to create your own queries based on your schema and queries.

-I am querying all users with the following query:
+We can querying all users with the following query:

 ```graphql
 query AllUsers {